 10. Is your lifestyle more sedentary or inactive, with little or no exercise?
 Yes No

 11. Are you considered to be overweight or obese?
 Yes No

 13. Have you ever thought you were depressed?
 Yes No

 14. Do you worry a lot or consider yourself a nervous or anxious person?
 Yes No

 16. Do you have people in your life who aren’t helpful with your medical needs?
 Yes No

 17. Do you tend to ignore your own medical symptoms or health problems?
 Yes No

 18. Do you regularly find yourself angry, frustrated and/or impatient Yes No

-Lees Psychological Services offers specialized treatment through The Heart & Mind Program that focuses on helping patients and families change the lifestyle factors that contribute to heart disease.
+Dr. Lees has specialized experience helping patients and families change the lifestyle factors that contribute to heart disease.
 We can teach you how to make positive changes for the long-term to reduce or eliminate your risk factors for heart disease.